Anu Ojha

-Anupam Ojha OBE (born 1968) is one of the Directors of the National Space Centre.
-He serves on the Council of the STFC and as a member of the European Space Agency Human Spaceflight and Exploration Science Advisory Committee (HESAC).
+Anupam Ojha OBE (born 1968) is a British space exploration administrator employed at the UK Space Agency.
+He is a Director of the National Space Centre, serves on the Science and Technology Facilities Council, as a member of the European Space Agency Human Spaceflight and Exploration Science Advisory Committee (HESAC).

 Career

 Ojha taught physics, mathematics and sciences at a range of UK all-ability secondary schools culminating in becoming Assistant Headteacher at Great Barr School.
-In 2003 he was awarded Advanced Skills Teacher status by the Secretary of State for Education.
+In 2003 he was awarded Advanced Skills Teacher status.
 He was made a National Lead Practitioner for physics by the UK Specialist Schools and Academies Trust in 2010, and continues to teach physics at Loughborough College.